Retrospected/kerbmon/README.md

 KerbMon
 =================
-KerbMon pulls the current state of the Service Principal Name (SPN) records of your your domain(s) and stores it in a SQLite3 database.
+KerbMon pulls the current state of the Service Principal Name (SPN) records of your domain(s) and stores it in a SQLite3 database.
 In a subsequent execution, KerbMon will compare the newly retrieved SPN's with the records in the database and check for newly added SPN's or SPN's of which the sAMAccount has a changed password by comparing the pwdLastSet attribute in LDAP.

 In case any difference has been detected, KerbMon will retrieve the Ticket Granting Service (TGS) ticket(s) (TGS-REQ) of these SPN's from the DC and store it to your disk.